The printer driver screen shots used throughout this tutorial are for

 quality do not scale images in page setup).

-Click OK button when satisfied that everything is
+Click the OK button when satisfied that everything is

 Step 2 - Print Job Setup